arabine/icl/README.md

 It is also possible to see the code by using the Web interface: [https://bitbucket.org/tarotclub/tarotclub/overview]

-## How to compile TarotClub under Ubuntu
+## How to build TarotClub under Ubuntu

 The following commands will help you to install everything to build TarotClub:
 ```